Macarthur House

-Macarthur House is a heritage-listed former residence and school building and now offices at 8 Melville Street, Parramatta, City of Parramatta, Sydney New South Wales, Australia.
+Macarthur House is a heritage-listed former residence and school building and now offices at 8 Melville Street, Parramatta, Sydney, New South Wales, Australia.
 It was designed by James Houison (1850s house), Arthur William McKenzie Mowle (1923 wings) and David Sheedy (1981-2 works) and built from 1855 to 1856 by James Houison.
 It has also known as Morton House and Pemberton Grange.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Aboriginal and early colonial use

 The northern shore of the Parramatta River was originally inhabited by the Indigenous people of the Wallumedegal tribe, who spoke a dialect of the Darug language.

 From the initial years of colonisation the region of Parramatta was a much sought-after area due to the rich soil in the area and its promising potential for farming and growing crops.

 On 22 February 1791 Robert Webb, a seaman who arrived in Sydney on the "Sirius" with the First Fleet in 1788, was granted 60 acres on the north side of the Parramatta River by Governor Phillip, which included the location of the current Macarthur House.
 This was the first land grant on the river's north side and only the second land grant issued in Australia, the other being James Ruse's "Experiment Farm" grant on the opposite side of the river, which Phillip made on the same day.
 The extent of Webb's grant is traced today by the river frontage, Isabella Street, Webb/Morton Streets and approximately Macarthur Street.
 Webb had used much of his Parramatta land for farming before conveying his grant to Captain Thomas Melville for 100 pounds in 1794.
 Melville was master of the "Brittania", a convict transport of the Third Fleet that arrived in Sydney in 1791, and later of the "Speedy".
-His daughter, Jennett, married the surveyor George Evans (1780-1852) in 1798 in London, and Webb's grant was the bride's dowry.
+His daughter, Jennett, married the surveyor George Evans (1780–1852) in 1798 in London, and Webb's grant was the bride's dowry.
 The couple arrived in Sydney in October 1802.
 Evans was initially given the position of store-keeper in charge of receipt and issue of grain at Parramatta, but in August 1803 was appointed acting surveyor-general in the absence of Charles Grimes who was on leave in England.
-Between 1804-9 Evans farmed another grant at the Hawkesbury settlement.
+Between 1804 and 1809 Evans farmed another grant at the Hawkesbury settlement.
 From 1809 he was again engaged by the government on surveying tasks and travelled widely and frequently.
 In September 1812 he was sent to Tasmania (Van Diemen's Land) and a sale notice in The Sydney Gazette 26 December 1812, 2 published about that time describing the Parramatta property as "garden, orchards" and "stabling".